-The following reflects all inflows and outflows of the governmental funds in total for the fiscal year ending June 30, 2013.
+The following reflects all inflows and outflows of the governmental funds in total for the fiscal year ending June 30, 2014.

 □ The General Fund is the chief operating fund of the County.
-At the end of the current fiscal year total fund balance reached \$38.8 million.
+At the end of the current fiscal year total fund balance reached \$38.2 million.
 As a measure of the General Fund's liquidity, it may be useful to compare both committed fund balance and total fund balance to total fund expenditures.
-Committed fund balance represents \$37.5 million that is for cash reserve while \$1.3 million is reserved for specific program funds.
+Committed fund balance represents \$37.7 million that is for cash reserve while \$.4 million is reserved for specific program funds.

-The General Fund, fund balance increased by approximately \$0.2 million during the current fiscal year.
+The General Fund, fund balance decreased by approximately \$.7 million during the current fiscal year.
 Key factors related to this change are: